People

 Celeste Leander

 Teaching Interests My teaching interests include First Year Transition, Collaborative Learning, and Interdisciplinary Learning.
 Although I am not currently teaching first year courses, I spend the bulk of the year advising, designing, and delivering training for UBC orientation programming (Jump Start and Imagine Day).
-Doing so provides a great opportunity to work closely with academics […]
+Doing so provides a great opportunity to work closely with academics from other faculties where I constantly learn new approaches that I bring into my classrooms.
+I am also embedded in UBC Collegia as a Faculty Fellow where I experience first year students outside of the classroom and outside of Science.
+Doing so provides rich opportunity to […]

 Jaclyn Dee